victorcrbt/react-native-template/README.md

 npm run ios
 ```

+## WHAT IS ALREADY INSTALLED?

+1. Styled Components with a theme already defined.
+2. Navigation with React Navigation.
+3. State management with HookState.
+4. Icons with React Native Vector Icons (currently only Material and FontAwesome icons.
+If there is the necessity to use another package of icons, please refrain to the React Native Vector Icons docs.)
+5. TypeScript
+6. ESLint

+From time to time, this template will be updated to add more features that I find useful in a project start.

 ## PATH ALIASES

 To add a new path alias, simply add the path to the `tsconfig.json` file, in the `paths` object following the pattern of the existing ones.